-- The support your child receives will be tailored to their needs through scaffolded teaching and personalised support when needed. - Class provision maps will set out how and when your child is supported and what resources are required to enable successful delivery of this support. - Specialist TAs that are specifically trained in supporting specific and high needs children.
+- The support your child receives will be tailored to their needs through scaffolded teaching and personalised. - A provision map will set out how and when your child is supported and what resources are required to enable successful delivery of this support. - Specialist TAs that are specifically trained in supporting specific and high needs children.
 Qualified and trained teaching staff, including the SENDCo, who can advise on strategies to support and help your child to progress. - o Access to other professionals for advice.